jagprog5/chimeric/README.md

 ## Hot Reloading

 If an asset is modified then it will be reloaded.
-Weather it be a image, font, script, sound.
+Whether it be a image, font, script, sound.
 Anything!

 ## Function Overriding